 My knee that I mentioned when I started this tale of ‘how I got started’ is osteoarthritic like crazy and according to the x-rays (and the doctors) I should not be able to walk on it, let alone put weight on it, and, yet, I can do this and a heck of a lot more!
 (Occupational benefit I guess, and a testament to doing the work and believing in the capacity for the body to heal and regenerate no matter what the circumstance or prognosis.)

-What you see here on this site via my free resources, paid online trainings, and live workshops, is what I’ve created for you and the world so I sure hope you stick around, learn with me and my team, and discover the healing capacities your body and mind have the potential to release and realize.
+What you see here on this site via my free resources, paid online trainings, and live workshops, is what I’ve created for you and the world so I sure hope you stick around, learn with me and my team, and discover the healing capacities your body and mind have to release and realize your potential.

 Much love and regulation to you.